-SB 241 - Changes state law to specify that patients have the right to receive an electronic copy of their medical record, if the health care provider maintains it electronically, and to receive a copy of their medical record in the form and format of choice, if the health care provider can readily produce the record.
-The bill would also eliminate the ability of providers to collect a retrieval fee for medical records, in accordance with federal law, and align state privacy laws for mental health patients with federal law by permitting the disclosure of patient information from providers to business associates or health care operations in accordance with the federal “minimum necessary” standard.
+Senate Bill (SB) 241 - Changes state law to specify that patients have the right to receive an electronic copy of their medical record, if the health care provider maintains it electronically, and that they can receive a copy of their medical record in the form and format of their choice, if the health care provider can readily produce the record.
+The bill also eliminates the ability of providers to collect a retrieval fee for medical records, in accordance with federal law, and aligns state privacy laws for mental health patients with federal law by permitting the disclosure of patient information from providers to business associates or health care operations in accordance with the federal “minimum necessary” standard.

 SB 300 - Requires a health-warning label be placed on sugar-sweetened beverages sold in California that contain added sweeteners and 75 calories or more per 12 ounces.
 The warning label will inform consumers about the risks that link sugary drink consumption to obesity, type 2 diabetes, and tooth decay.

 (Status: Senate Committee on Health)